Cover

 T-20 has to be used in combination with other active drugs if it is to provide long-term benefit.
 Do not use T-20 if it is the only active drug in your combination.

-T-20 is given by subcutaneous injection twice a day, and training is provided so you can do this yourself at home.
+T-20 is injected under the skin (subcutaneous) twice a day.
+Training is provided so you can do this yourself at home.

 If you have resistance to all available drugs, and your CD4 count is stable, almost at any level above 50 cells/mm3, it is be better to save T-20 until you can use it with these or other new drugs.